Connecting to flat files

 - Click Choose File and use the file selector to select the CSV file to be imported.
 Note that changes to the original file will no longer affect the generated data connector.

-- Or, use the UNC Path option to specify the full network path to the file (e.g. \\server1\shared\stockdata.csv).
+- Or, use the Text File field to specify the full network path or web address to the file (e.g., \\server1\shared\stockdata.csv).
 Note that changes to the original file will affect the data once the data connector gets refreshed.
+Use the Authentication setting above to change how Dundas BI should access the file if access is restricted.

 For CSV files, the first line of data often contains the header text values.
 In this case, make sure the First Line Is Header option is checked.

-If your data values are not surrounded by quote characters, uncheck the Fields Are Enclosed In Quotes option.
+If your data values are not surrounded by quotation marks, click to expand the Advanced section and uncheck the Fields Are Enclosed In Quotes option.

-The Define Structure option lets you add a table, add columns to the table, and then define each column by setting its data type and more.
-While you can define the columns at this point, it is recommended to just click Submit and let the auto-discovery run first.
-Then you can go back and edit the discovered columns.
+The Define Structure option lets you define the table and column names and data types, but it is recommended to just click the Submit button at the bottom of the dialog and let the auto-discovery run first.
+You can then go back and edit the discovered columns if needed.

 Go to Explore and locate the newly added data connector.
 Expand it to see the CSV file and its discovered columns.
 Drag the file to the dashboard canvas to see its values displayed in a table visualization (in Raw Data format).